icerpc/icerpc-docs/pages/docs/slice/encoding/encoding-only-constructs.md

 - the tag number encoded as a [variable-length size](#variable-length-size)
 - the tagged value; its encoding depends on the tag type (see below)

 A leading byte with value 0xFF is reserved as the "tag end marker".
-The tag end marker is used when encoding fields (to mark the end of a slice); it's not used when encoding the arguments or return value of an operation.
+The tag end marker is used when encoding fields, to mark the end of a slice; it's not used when encoding the arguments or return value of an operation.

-The tag type (encoded on 3 bits) depends on the type of the tagged element, and determines how the tagged value is encoded.
+The tag type is encoded on 3 bits and depends on the type of the tagged element, and determines how the tagged value is encoded.

 | Tag type name | Tag type value | Tagged value encoding                                            | Applies to       |